ajilk/xo/README.md

 4. `flutter build apk`
 5. `flutter install` (make sure to have a physical android device connected or an emulator running)

-Alternatively, you can open the corresponding app in Android Studio (android) or Xcode (iOS) to build and run it.
+Alternatively, you can open the app in Android Studio (android) or Xcode (iOS) to build and run it.